emjupl/peachsense/README.md

 # peachsense
-A shitty CS:GO trainer written in python by 14yo me. (spaghetti with no comments)
+A shitty CS:GO trainer written in python. (spaghetti with no comments) Project was written for fun, wasn't made for being fastest, just for educational purposes.

+Key features:
+- Color Triggerbot
+- Bunnyhop
+- Autoaccept
-if u dont want to f with installing libraries, then simply open installer.py

-if u want to change keybinds, or reaction time or something then change variables in config.py

-autoaccept probably works only with polish language, but u can give it try. if it doesnt work just do the accept button screenshot and name it akceptuj.png
+If u dont want to mess with installing libraries, then simply open installer.py if u want to change keybinds, or reaction time or something then change variables in config.py Autoaccept probably works only with polish language, but u can give it try. if it doesnt work just do the accept button screenshot and name it akceptuj.png

-and ofc the main file is named main.py

 (it will get no more updates, probably will work forever so u can download and use it)